 To use the Profiler interface:

-In the GCP Console dashboard, go to Stackdriver > Profiler:
+Go to Stackdriver > Profiler:

 The Profiler interface is divided into two primary areas: